 A high CIBIL score is reflective of good financial health and increases the chances of getting a new loan or credit card approved.
 You can maintain/improve your CIBIL score over time in the following ways:

 - Paying dues on time: Always pay your EMIs and credit card bills on time.

-- Low credit utilization ratio: It refers to the proportion of credit you have used to the total credit available.
-You should always aim to maintain a lower credit utilization ratio, preferably less than 30%.
+- Low credit utilization ratio: You should always aim to maintain a lower credit utilization ratio, preferably less than 30%.

-The following are the 3 main types of inaccuracies that may be reflected in your credit report:
+The following are the 3 main types of inaccuracies or CIBIL disputes that may be reflected in your credit report:

 - Inaccurate account details: This refers to inaccuracies in your current balance or amount overdue.
 Such inaccuracies generally arise when you check your credit report within 45 days of your last payment of dues as the updated information from your lender has not yet been updated on your credit report.

 No, CIBIL does not change or delete the records of your credit history.
-It just collects data form its member financial institutions and evaluates it to generate Credit Information Report and Credit Score.
+It just collects data from its member financial institutions and evaluates it to generate a Credit Information Report and Credit Score.